cbrutomeso/GitHubStarPredictor/README.md

 # GitHub Stars Prediction Model

 A machine learning project for predicting the number of stars a GitHub repository will receive based on various repository characteristics.
-The model utilizes regression techniques, and includes data preprocessing, model training, and evaluation processes.

 ## Project Overview

 The goal of this project is to predict the number of stars a GitHub repository will receive, based on various characteristics such as the number of forks, issues, commits, and other repository-related features.
 The model also analyzes these factors to provide insights into what contributes to a repository's popularity.